easypropertylistings/Easy-Property-Listings/readme.txt

 * Tweak: Optimised loading of admin scripts and styles to pages where required.
 * Tweak: Added version to CSS and JS so new versions are automatically used when plugin is updated.
 * Tweak: Tidy up of admin CSS.
-* Tweak: Video in authorbox now responsive.
+* Tweak: Video in author box now responsive.
 * Tweak: Increased characters possible in address block fields from 40 to 80 characters and heading block to 200.
 * Tweak: Coordinates now correctly being used to generate map.
 * Tweak: Inspection times improved style in admin.